Open3DA/LL3DA/README.md

 ## 📖 Citation

-If you find our code or paper helps, please consider starring ⭐ us and citing:
+If you find our code or paper helpful, please consider starring ⭐ us and citing:

 ```{bibtex}
 @misc{chen2023ll3da,